tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS ExtensionType Values

-In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS ExtensionType Values registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS ExtensionType Values registry as follows:

 - Change the registration procedure to: